digitaldrummerj/digitaldrummerj.me/content/posts/2022/030222-powershell-prompt.md

 ## update function

-The update function is designed to MI can easily make sure PowerShell]
+The update function is designed to make it easy to update powershell to the latest version

 ```PowerShell
 function update {